About John C. Austin

-John Austin just completed 16 years elected service on the Michigan State Board of Education, serving the past six years as president.
-Austin directs the Michigan Economic Center a center for ideas and network-building to advance Michigan’s economic transformation.
-He serves as a nonresident senior fellow with the Brookings Institution and the Chicago Council on Global Affairs leading efforts to support economic transformation in the American Midwest.
+John Austin is a nonresident senior fellow of Global Midwest at the Chicago Council on Global Affairs, with expertise in global cities and North America.
+He spent 16 years elected service on the Michigan State Board of Education, serving as president for six years.
+Austin directs the Michigan Economic Center, a center for ideas and network-building to advance Michigan's economic transformation.
+He serves as a nonresident senior fellow with the Brookings Institution, in addition to the Council, leading efforts to support economic transformation in the American Midwest.
 Austin also lectures on the economy at the University of Michigan.

-In partnership with the Michigan College Access Network, Austin facilitates the Michigan Higher Education Attainment Roundtable (Mi-HEART) bringing together the state’s business, education, higher education state administration in strategies to increase Michigan citizen’s attainment of postsecondary credentials, and reduce higher education cost.
-MiHEART’s 2015 blueprint for action has been largely implemented, and an updated higher education attainment agenda for future years will be released in June 2018.
+In partnership with the Michigan College Access Network, Austin facilitates the Michigan Higher Education Attainment Roundtable (Mi-HEART) bringing together the state's business, education, and higher education state administration in strategies to increase Michigan citizens' attainment of postsecondary credentials and reduce higher education cost.
+MiHEART's 2015 blueprint for action has been largely implemented, and an updated higher education attainment agenda for future years was also released.

 Austin also served in 2004 as policy director for Michigan's governor-appointed Commission on Higher Education and Economic Growth, and was principal author of the commission's influential report.